vuejs/docs/src/guide/component-basics.md

 app.mount('#blog-post-demo')
 ```

+When a value is passed to a prop attribute, it becomes a property on that component instance.
+The value of that property is accessible within the template, just like any other component property.

-A component can have as many props as you'd like and by default, any value can be passed to any prop.
-In the template above, you'll see that we can access this value on the component instance, just like with `data`.
+A component can have as many props as you like and, by default, any value can be passed to any prop.

 Once a prop is registered, you can pass data to it as a custom attribute, like this: